 Mercado Del Rio is a large gastronomic market in Medellín, which has a collection of over 50 trendy restaurants in a sizable warehouse space located next to the Bancolombia Headquarters building.

-This trendy food market opened about nine months ago.
+This trendy food market reportedly opened in October 2016.
 And it has become very popular.
 Mercado Del Rio has over 50 restaurants with a big variety of cuisines available.
 Food options include traditional Colombian, hamburgers, Italian, Mexican, Peruvian, pizza, sandwiches, seafood, steaks, sushi, waffles, wings and so much more.

 There are also several bars, a coffee bistro and desserts at several kiosks on the first floor.
 And on the second floor are located a couple sit-down restaurants along with the Sinko Market, which is a bar that serves food.
 There are also plenty of TVs, which show the local football (soccer) games when playing.

-At Mercado Del Rio, food is purchased at the small format restaurants and eaten at the many bar-height tables, which are cleaned quickly and efficiently by staff.
+At this gastronomic market, food is purchased at the small format restaurants and eaten at the many bar-height tables, which are cleaned quickly and efficiently by staff.
 They also have free Wifi.

 It’s open for breakfast, lunch and dinner each day.
 It’s an outstanding place to have lunch or dinner and hang out with friends.
 It has a good atmosphere and a very wide variety of food and drinks as well as desserts.
 And it’s also a good place to take out-of-town guests.